Debt help & advice

 Whatever the cause, it's best to seek advice as soon as you can.

 If you're homeless or at risk of homelessness, your local council may have a duty to help you.
 Legally, you're considered at risk of homelessness if it's likely you'll be made homeless within 56 days.

-To get help, your local council must agree that you're homeless or at risk and you must also be considered 'eligible for assistance'.
-You're eligible if you're a British citizen, but not if you've recently returned from a long period abroad.
+To get help, your local council must agree that you're homeless or at risk of homelessness and you must also be considered 'eligible for assistance'.
+You're eligible if you're a British citizen, but not if you've recently returned from being abroad for a long time.

 If you meet the requirements the council will help you for around 56 days.
 It's important to bear in mind that the help you get will depend on your circumstances and needs, but may include:

 You're likely to have to do some things too, for example attend property viewings or put in an application for social housing.
 The council may stop helping you if you refuse to do this.
 If you're in this position, or if you don't agree with the council’s plan for helping you, then speak to an advisor.

 If you’re homeless or threatened with homelessness and want help from the local council, contact them and say you need to make a homelessness application.
 Your council should be able to provide you with advice and assistance at any time.

 If the council has ‘reason to believe’ you may be homeless or at risk of homelessness, they must assess whether you’re eligible for assistance.
 If they decide you're eligible, they then have to determine whether they have a duty to help you.

 When you first contact your local council, explain why you’re homeless or threatened with homelessness.
 If you need a place to stay while the council looks into your case, you should also explain how you meet the ‘test’ of being eligible for assistance and why you should be considered a priority case.